Organizing objects in the Amazon S3 console by using folders

 (AWS CLI), AWS SDKs, or REST API.

-console.
-The Amazon S3 console does not display the content and metadata for such an object.
+Moreover, the Amazon S3 console doesn't display the content and metadata for folder objects like it does for other objects.
 When

-you use the console to copy an object named with a trailing /
+you use the console to copy an object named with a trailing forward slash character (/

-created in the destination location, but the object's data and metadata are not copied.
+created in the destination location, but the object's data and metadata aren't copied.
+Also, a forward slash (/

 Creating a folder